-Network of Employability Services and Training
+Network of Employability Support and Training

 The Network of Employability Support and Training (NEST) is a programme of grant-funded providers supporting clients in Edinburgh with employability.

 A total of 14 projects began delivering support on 1 April 2022, with projects funded until March 2025.
 These projects wrap around the larger, contracted provision.